Phil1988/FreeDi_archive/README.md

 ## 📄 Licence

-Everything in this repository is subject to the same license as the original data and information at FreeDi.
+Everything in this repository is subject to the same license as the original data and information at FreeDi.<br>
 See the LICENCE file.

 ---